By Charles Smith

 Financial Intermediaries

 Engaging financial intermediaries can be invaluable when selling your business.
+The IBBA (International Business Brokers Association) sets professional standards for business brokers and provides resources for both buyers and sellers.
 Business brokers typically handle the sale of smaller firms, while M&A advisors manage larger transactions.
 These professionals can help you navigate the complexities of the sale process and ensure you get the best deal possible.
+This is particularly true for owners of restaurants for sale, where industry-specific knowledge of lease transfers, liquor licenses, and equipment valuations makes a significant difference in the outcome.

 Independent Valuation Experts